IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/10_igGrid_REST_Updating.md

 - Topics
 	- [igGrid Overview](igGrid-Overview.html): The `igGrid` is a jQuery-based client-side grid that is responsible for presenting and manipulating tabular data.
 Its whole lifecycle is on the client-side making it independent of any specific server-side technology.
 	- [igGrid/igDataSource Architecture Overview](igGrid-igDataSource-Architecture-Overview.html): This document explains the architecture of `igDataSource`.
-	- [Binding to REST Services (igDataSource)](igDataSource-Binding-to-REST-Services.html): This document demonstrates how to bind REST services to the Ignite UI™ data source, or `igDataSource`, control.
+	- [Binding to REST Services (igDataSource)](igDataSource-Binding-to-REST-Services.html): This document demonstrates how to bind REST services to the %%ProductName%%™ data source, or `igDataSource`, control.
 - External Resources
 	-   Representational State Transfer (REST)
 	-   Open Data Protocol